unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - [#2033] Add Missing `LostFocus` Value to `UpdateSourceTrigger` Enum
 - [Android] Fix Image margin calculation on fixed size
 - [iOS] #2361 ListView would measure children with infinite width
+- [WASM] Fix bug where changing a property could remove the required clipping on a view

 ## Release 2.0